SlowBubble/video-spreadsheet/README.md

 - Refactor rewind to call a common function that set the time (and if not paused, pause first and resume after) and then:
   - implement the keyboard shortcut l to fast-forward 4 seconds similar to rewind

+# M3l
+- In editor, implement a function that sets the replayer to the start position of the selected row.
+  - Call this function after up or down or the position column is updated.

 # M2 implementation
 Get it working with a 1 small overlap